Compton eases Somerset to draw

 The hosts were made to follow on after losing their final first-innings wicket without addition to the overnight score of 188 for nine, Samit Patel dismissing Steve Kirby to finish with figures of 3-40.

-But Compton ensured there were no further alarms by scoring an unbeaten 70 in a second-innings total that had reached 141 for two when bad light and then torrential rain brought a premature end to proceedings at 3:25pm.
+But Compton ensured there were no further alarms by scoring an unbeaten 70 in a second-innings total that had reached when bad light and then torrential rain brought a premature end to proceedings at 3:25pm.

 Somerset took six points from a game that did little to ease their relegation fears, while Notts claimed 10.